waseemingly/tp/docs/UserGuide.md

 * When editing projects, the existing assigned projects of the developer will be removed ie. adding of projects is not cumulative.
 * You can remove all the developer's projects by typing `p/` without specifying any project name after it.

-Example of usage: `edit-developers 2 p/98989898 pr/Project2 pr/Project3`
+Example of usage: `edit-developer 2 p/98989898 pr/Project2 pr/Project3`
   * Edits `AMY`'s phone number to `98989898` and changes the projects assigned to her to `Project2` and `Project3`.

 Acceptable parameters: